trevorKirkby/alumniOverflow/README.md

   * Add tables which others see necessary
   * Identify keys and dependencies
   * Change how survey is stored--seems very cumbersome (maybe just make survey its own table, with key as email of survey taker?)

+  __TO DO [Tanner, Christian, Jared]:__
+  * Add keys
+  * Connect to Python
+  * Write scripts for incremental database design
+  * Modify to make Q4 its own table (instead of the whole survey) -- for future, add tables for other questions as well

 # HTML TEMPLATES
 Currently a few skeleton templates for the html files which we will need to make